wangyl-qdu/students/README.md

 # Sutents
-This ropository is for master sutendents projects
+This ropository is edmo program to data convert from bdd to cov, helping graduates students complete their projects.